 Lower Operating Costs: With fewer moving parts resulting in less maintenance and repairs, higher efficiency and lower costs for electricity versus gas or diesel fuels, our purpose-built EVs have the potential to deliver an average annual operating costs that are 50% less when compared to their gas-powered counterparts.

-Improved Logistics: The 411X Legacy is ideal for low-speed logistics and cargo services.
-It has the agility and versatility that’s essential in a campus environment and fills the gap between full-sized trucks and small utility carts.
+Improve Logistics: The AYRO Vanish is ideal for low-speed logistics and cargo services.
+It has the agility and versatility that’s essential in a campus environment and fills the gap between full-sized trucks and vans and small golf and utility carts.

-Customize for Your Needs: AYRO vehicles have a variety of configurations and features available, ensuring the vehicle can meet the needs and preferences of nearly any fleet or facility manager.
+Customize for Your Needs: AYRO vehicles have a variety of bed configurations and options available, ensuring the vehicle can meet the needs and preferences of nearly any fleet.

 Yes.
-The 411 and 411X Legacy can be driven (with a valid driver’s license) on roads with speed limits of up to 35 mph.
+AYRO vehicles are low-speed vehicles (LSVs) which means they can be driven (with a valid driver’s license) on roads with speed limits of up to 35 mph.
 This makes them perfect not only for closed campuses, but also for micro distribution in urban centers and car-free zones.*

 This depends on the configuration and application.
-Low-speed vehicle (LSV) configurations can be registered and licensed to operate at up to 25 mph on streets with posted speeds up to 35 mph.* Non-LSVs can be programmed to travel at either 15 mph or 20 mph, depending on the guidelines of the localized property they operate on.
+Low-speed vehicles (LSVs) can be registered and licensed to operate at up to 25 mph on streets with posted speeds up to 35 mph.* Non-LSVs can be programmed to travel up to 20 mph, depending on the guidelines of the localized property they operate on.

-Versatile for any microdistribution task, AYRO EVs are currently serving food on university campuses; supporting local delivery for restaurants; and moving goods and equipment around government and corporate campuses, hospitals, hotel resorts, sports stadiums, and airports.
+Versatile for any micro distribution task, AYRO LSEVs are currently serving food on university campuses; supporting local delivery for restaurants; and moving goods and equipment around government and corporate campuses, hospitals, hotel resorts, sports stadiums, and airports.

 Federal and state incentives for EVs are constantly changing.
 We recommend visiting the U.S. Department of Energy to discover the most up-to-date information on Federal Tax Credits and other incentives that are available, as well as checking your local state and energy providers.